Why is this initiative important?

 About the audit

-The audit will be informed by existing government policy, including:
+The audit was informed by existing government policy, including:

 What is in scope of the audit?

-The audit will cover foods and drinks provided to inpatients and aged care residents in Victorian public hospitals and Victorian public sector residential aged care facilities:
+The audit covered foods and drinks provided to inpatients and aged care residents in Victorian public hospitals and Victorian public sector residential aged care facilities:

 - At the bedside – via the general inpatient/resident menu (Full Ward Diet) and